top of page

 LMX Theory of Leadership in Practice

-In practice, the LMX theory of leadership shows that leaders rarely treat all team members the same.
-Instead, they develop closer relationships with those they trust, often granting them more responsibility, flexibility, and opportunities.
+In practice, the LMX theory of leadership shows that leaders rarely treat all team members the same, instead developing multiple relationships of varying quality with subordinates.
+Leaders form exchange relationships with each member, characterized by different levels of trust, respect, and obligation.

 Benefits of Leader Member Exchange Leadership